 Song facts: In My Life

-Lennon first wrote the song in the form of a poem, reminiscing of his childhood years but was extremely unhappy with the lyrics.
+Lennon first wrote the song in the form of a poem, reminiscing on his childhood years, but was extremely unhappy with the lyrics.
 He later re-wrote the song using very few of the words from his original draft.

-George Martin provided the instrumental piano bridge.
-The song was almost completed in one day aside from Martin's piano instrumental, which was added a few days later.
+George Martin provided the instrumental piano bridge and the track was almost completed in one day, aside from Martin's piano instrumental, which was added a few days later.

 In My Life was released on Rubber Soul on December 3rd, 1965.

 According to Lennon's biographer Peter Shotton, the lyrics some are dead and some are living refer to Stuart Sutcliffe; The Beatles' first bassist and close friend of John's.